aewshopping/ssg-deploy-test/src/posts/reviews/2024-05-17-review-arise-england.md

 An active warlike king such as Edward III stretched the resources of the English people to such an extent that the government was forced to innovate in an attempt to stump up more cash.

-But an indolent wastrel like Richard II, by doing as little as he felt he could get away with, created the space for existing state institutions to do more and expand - not least when he was deposed by his cousin Henry Beaumont, later Henry IV (spoiler alert) and parliament was asked to ratify his demotion.
+But an indolent wastrel like Richard II, by doing as little as he felt he could get away with, created the space for existing state institutions to do more and expand - not least when he was deposed by his cousin Henry Bolingbroke, later Henry IV (spoiler alert) and parliament was asked to ratify his demotion.

 ### War and taxes